jackveney/wpc-proclaim/docs/about.md

 # Westminster Presbyterian Church Proclaim Reference Guide

-The Westminster Presbyterian Church Proclaim Reference Guide is s reference for the technology located in Mackey Hall instnded for guests using the system.
+The Westminster Presbyterian Church Proclaim Reference Guide is a reference for the technology located in Mackey Hall instnded for guests using the system.

 ---